Longhorn rocks in support of Children’s Ward - Vernon Morning Star

 “I think it’s just something that nobody does,” Ondzik said.
 “It’s very unique.”

-The eigth annual Rock For Care 12 Bands For 12 Hours starts at 12 p.m.
+The eighth annual Rock For Care 12 Bands For 12 Hours starts at 12 p.m.
 April 22.
 Admission by donation.
 All proceeds from the auction, draw and donation support the VJHF Children’s Ward.